csmit863/workshop_week1/README.md

 #### Finishing up

 There you go!
-You just created your first token, deployed straight onto the blockchain, with no middlemen or centralised databases.
-Congrats!
-Put it on your resume!
-Tell your grandma!
+You just created your first token, deployed straight onto the blockchain, with no middlemen or centralised databases managing your token.